-2.15 Instrumenting Web Applications
+2.16 Instrumenting Web Applications

 The metrics-servlet module provides a Servlet filter which has meters for status codes, a counter for the number of active requests, and a timer for request duration.
-You can use it in your web.xml like this:
+By default the filter will use com.codahale.metrics.servlet.
+InstrumentedFilter as the base name of the metrics.
+You can use the filter in your web.xml like this: